 understanding the movements of marine mammals in and around the site, in order to detect any disturbance, displacement or barrier effects.

-All monitoring methods to be used will be determined based on what is most suitable for the site and proven to be effective and adequate based on the most recent technical and scientific understanding prior to agreement by the Advisory Group, with final approval by Regulators / Competent Authorities, prior to deployment.
+All monitoring methods to be used will be determined based on what is most suitable for the site and proven to be effective and adequate based on the most recent technical and scientific understanding, with final approval by Regulators prior to deployment..

 A review of potential monitoring and mitigation methods for marine mammals, seabirds and migratory fish is provided in Table 4-1.